I don’t try to offend, but nor do I go out of my way to be politically correct.

-I’m also a wordsmith, and political correctness – like it or not – remains more about words than actions, which is part of the problem I have with it.
+I’m also a wordsmith, and political correctness – like it or not – remains more about words than actions, which is precisely part of the problem I have with it.

-Yes, language matters enormously.
-We shape our self-image with the terms we use in our heads – our admonishments, our self-praise, or echoed labels from troubled childhoods or the epithets we hear in disrespectful and angry circles.
+Yes, language matters.
+We shape our self-image with the terms we use in our heads – our admonishments, our self-praise, or echoed labels from troubled childhoods or the epithets we hear in disrespectful circles.
 But words are one thing, and actions speak louder than words, right?

-I won’t pretend that certain terms don’t offend me, deeply.
+I won’t pretend that certain terms don’t offend me.
 There are relatively few, and among them – never – something as (seemingly) innocuous as being called Miss rather than well, whatever.
 And I certainly wasn’t bothered by being called Mademoiselle when I lived in France, or even “Young Lady” by someone 30 or 40 years my elder, here in the States.

 But I cannot abide racial slurs, religious slurs, ethnic slurs, and believe it or not – one or two sexually explicit nouns and adjectives that might surprise you – when used in name-calling, or intended to describe a woman’s sexual activity in a derisive fashion.

 I find I’m more often offended when a stranger (typically a man) refers to me as “Dear,” “Hun” or “Honey” – one of many theoretical terms of endearment that intentionally or unintentionally demean adult women.